Shun1124/BScACS-Major-Project/README.md

 Follow these steps to run the project:

 ### Step 1: Start the Application
+- Run the application and choose your operatings system.

+### Step 2: Start Monitoring
-- Run the application to initialize monitoring.
+- Click the button to initialize monitoring.
 Set your preferences for alerts in the UI.

-### Step 2: Alert Preferences(Optional)
+### Step 3: Alert Preferences(Optional)
 1. Enter your email and phone number in the GUI
 2. Specify a threshold for non-critical alerts if needed.
 3. Click **Save Settings** to update your preferences.